The Indo-Pacific region has become the energy artery of global energy trading, connecting East and West.

 Each trading port was connected to the larger trading network, which reduced costs and shortened the time to get to other places.
 As a result, transaction costs were also reduced and the profits that the traders made from their trade could be reinvested in the economy.
 It became a virtous cycle, and the prosperity of the participating cities grew immensely.

-We see the first signs of a more integrated Indo-Pacific trade network.
+We are seeing the first signs of a more integrated Indo-Pacific trade network similar to what we saw with the Hanseatic League in the Baltic region.
 Energy is the foundation of this new trading network.
 Energy trading forms the backbone of this extensive new trading network.

 Rushing ocean currents wash around the Indonesian archipelago from east and west.
 Between Malaysia and Indonesia lies Singapore, an island at the center of maritime trade.
 Here different worlds meet.
 We are at the heart of the world’s major energy trading movements.
 In Singapore, business relationships are established, and you can feel the mercantile pulse of the Indian-Pacific region.